-How does a small business learn about proper SEO?
-They use the SEO checklists to improve their site and watch their rankings climb.
+How does a small business learn proper SEO?
+They use SEO checklists to improve their site and watch their rankings climb.
 SEO can be scary, but with commitment, your business can outperform the competition.

 Here are some things you need to know that will improve your SEO ranking.

 Make Sure Your Website is Mobile